v6d-io/v6d/docs/notes/getting-started.rst

    5  3  4     2.5

-Under the hood, vineyard implements a builder/resolver mechanism to represent arbitrary data structure as *vineyard objects* and resolve back to native values in the corresponding programming languages and computing systems, see also :ref:`divein-driver-label`.
+Under the hood, vineyard implements a builder/resolver mechanism to represent arbitrary data structures as *vineyard objects* and resolve them back to native values in the corresponding programming languages and computing systems.
+See also :ref:`divein-driver-label` for more information.

 Sharing objects between tasks
 -----------------------------

 Vineyard is designed for sharing intermediate data between tasks.
-The following example demonstrates how dataframe can be passed between two **processes** using vineyard, namely producer and consumer in the following example:
+The following example demonstrates how a dataframe can be passed between two **processes** using vineyard, namely the producer and consumer in the example below:

 .. code:: python